 This holster and the other one reviewed in another article are good reasons why it doesn't make much sense to wait on a custom holster to carry your gun.

 This small IWB leather holster is top quality as far as construction.
 What made this particularly unique is the reason I chose it specifically.
-The Teflon insert that the trigger guard locks into.
+The Kydex insert that the trigger guard locks into.

 This system works, and works well.